 Strife, who serves as the COO, was also the NYC operations manager at Uber, in addition to working for management and consultation firm Deloitte before Bark & Co.
 According to Forbes, the company has an approximate valuation between $150 million and $200 million.

 Rashmi Sinha is the female mastermind behind the popular presentation-sharing platform, SlideShare.
 Sinha co-founded the company with CTO Jonathan Boutelle in 2006, a year after launching another project called MindCanvas.
 Before launching SlideShare, Sinha was doing lab work after earning a Ph.D. in cognitive neurospychology, when she realized her passion for web technology and co-founded another company called Uzanto.

 SlideShare was acquired by professional social networking giant LinkedIn in May 2013 for a reported $118.75 million and now has more than 16 million registered users.

-Birchbox, one of the top monthly box-subscription services available today, was co-founded by two entrepreneurial women: Katia Beauchamp and Hayley Barna.
-The duo met at Harvard Business School and created their company in 2010 with the goal of improving the beauty product industry and making it friendlier to customers less familiar with beauty products.
+Birchbox, one of the top monthly box-subscription services, was co-founded by two entrepreneurial women: Katia Beauchamp and Hayley Barna.
+The duo met at Harvard Business School and created their company in 2010 with the goal of improving the beauty industry and making it more customer-friendly.
 In 2012, Barna made Forbes' "30 under 30" list of marketing and advertising influencers.